Cr4sh/openreil/docs/README.md

 <img src="https://dl.dropboxusercontent.com/u/22903093/openreil/dfg_1.png" alt="OpenREIL Python API diagram" width="242" height="536">

-It's obvious to figure, that optimized code is still no prefect: it uses additional 7 temp registers (1 in first instruction, 3 in second and third instructions) to represent our machine code, while only one temp register (<m>V_01:32</m> inside IR code of `ret`) is enough.
+It's obvious to figure, that optimized code is still no prefect: it uses additional 7 temp registers (1 in first instruction, 3 in second and third instructions) to represent our machine code, while only one temp register (`V_01:32` inside IR code of `ret`) is enough.

-<m>REIL.DFGraph</m> is also allows to optimize temp registers usage with common subexpressions elimination:
+`REIL.DFGraph` is also allows to optimize temp registers usage with common subexpressions elimination:

 ```python
 dfg.eliminate_subexpressions()